The Breaking

 But monsters don’t vanish.

-They wait in the darkness instead.
+They linger in the shadows.

-the Storm that Walked erupted again,
+And one day, the Storm that Walked showed itself,

-in a final, furious blaze…
+erupting again, in a final, furious blaze…

-one last attempt to reclaim the fear
+one last attempt to reclaim the fear I had finally laid down.

-who long ago promised shelter,
+Instinctively, I reached for the ones who long ago promised shelter,

 but they froze in familiar choreography